lucasrennok/Dates_Wordlist/README.md

 ## R language
 Is very good to use this language to organize and analise data.
 Maybe I will use it more after that.
-There are a lot of functions to take Data Science "more seriously".
+There are a lot of functions to use in Data Science.